Last updated March 1st, 2023

 Your takeaway from here should be that you should not worry about durability of the cards.
 They will easily outlive us and our grandchildren.

-Hint – things like delamination or cracks around card spine are clear signs of printer’s poor workmanship.
+Hint – things like delamination or cracks around card spine are a clear signs of printer’s poor workmanship.
+Or… lack of patience – not waiting long enough for the laminating machine to warm up to it’s correct temperature.

 Envelopes for Memorial Cards